onap/vnfrqts-requirements/docs/Chapter7.rst

    {
      "command": "chef-client",
      "run\_timeout": 300,
-     "nodes”: [“node1.vnf\_a.onap.com”, “node2.vnf\_a.onap.com”],
+     "nodesâ€�: [â€œnode1.vnf\_a.onap.comâ€�, â€œnode2.vnf\_a.onap.comâ€�],
        "env": {
-                “RequestId”:”8279-abcd-aksdj-19231”,
+                â€œRequestIdâ€�:â€�8279-abcd-aksdj-19231â€�,
-                “CallbackUrl”:”<callback>”
+                â€œCallbackUrlâ€�:â€�<callback>â€�
               },
    }

-5. If CallbackCapable field in the template is not present or set to “False” ONAP will poll the Chef Server to check completion status of the push job.
+5. If CallbackCapable field in the template is not present or set to â€œFalseâ€� ONAP will poll the Chef Server to check completion status of the push job.

-6. If “GetOutputFlag” is set to “True” in the template and CallbackCapable is not set to “True”, ONAP will retrieve any output from each node where the push job has finished by accessing the Node Object attribute node[‘PushJobOutput’].
+6. If â€œGetOutputFlagâ€� is set to â€œTrueâ€� in the template and CallbackCapable is not set to â€œTrueâ€�, ONAP will retrieve any output from each node where the push job has finished by accessing the Node Object attribute node[â€˜PushJobOutputâ€™].

 Ansible Standards and Capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^